Purpose of the Daily Yoga App & Morning Routine

 1. Silence (where else can you practice in silence with a group & teacher?)

-3. Each person does an individual practice that takes into account the limits of their unique biology.
+3. Each person can do an individual practice that takes into account the limits of their unique biology.

 If you can't find a Mysore Program:

 I practiced many years without a teacher because there wasn’t one near me.
 It can work for periods of time but not a good long term approach.
-At least for a period of time each year you should visit an experienced teacher to observe you and guide you.
+At least a couple times each year you should visit an experienced teacher to observe you and guide you.

 If you need to find a teacher there is a list of KPJAYI teachers here. or you can come learn here with us.